 It’s a good rule that has proven to be effective over and over for many people.
 It is unfortunate however, that many of us don’t apply the same rule to our health.
 How do you do that?
-You do that by allotting some of your time every day for your personal health.
+You do that by allotting some time every day for your personal health.

-It’s very easy in our modern hectic lives to be so busy that we do not have any time put aside for ourselves.
+It’s very easy in our modern hectic lives to be so busy that we don’t have any time put aside for ourselves.
 We rush from one task to the next all day long and before we know it, the day is over.
 Tomorrow usually turns out to be a repeat performance of today.

 Your Health Matters